Ultrametric analogues of Ulam stability of groups: Ultrametric stability

 \begin{remark} We will see that there exist (finitely generated) groups that are not pointwise $\Aut(X^*_\bullet)$-stable (Corollary \ref{cor:cex_stab}). \end{remark}

-Our next goal is to give the complete solution for uniform stability of finitely generated groups with respect to the family $\Gal(K)$ (Example \ref{ex:gal:prof}).
-We start by proving a stability result for finite families $\G$.
+Our next goal is to prove a stability result for finite families $\G$.
 When studying uniform stability in the general setting, even looking at families consisting of a single group can be interesting.
 For instance, when $\G = \{ (\U(1), \| \cdot \|_{op}) \}$, then non-abelian free groups are not uniformly $\G$-stable \cite{Rolli}.
 However, in the ultrametric setting, such a situation cannot occur:

 \begin{proposition} Let $\G$ be a finite profinite family.
 Then every finitely generated group is uniformly $\G$-stable. \end{proposition}

 This is a uniform version of \cite[Proposition 6]{a:quant}, in the ultrametric setting.
 We will later see that the hypothesis of finite generation is necessary (Remark \ref{rem:unfin}).